-The Original Munari Mobile has a transparent plastic ball that I could not find in any store here in Porto (if you know where to find them please let me know!) and 3 wooden dowels to balance the objects; instead I created my own version with only one dowel and no plastic ball.
+The Original Munari Mobile has a transparent plastic ball that I could not find in any store here in Porto (Update: Found it at Tiger, thanks to @Gobabyblog suggestion) and 3 wooden dowels to balance the objects; instead, I created my own version with only one dowel and no plastic ball.
 Hope you enjoy doing it as much as I did.

 – Paint for the wooden dowel: black and white or black tape to paste to the white dowel

 * I found all I needed at Staples in Porto.

 - Print the printable, both sides of the sheet

 - Cut the shapes and laminate each of them, cut again around the border, leaving 3mm. margin approx. (see picture below)3.- Open a little hole on the top of each shape with a pin and pass the nylon through it and then tie a knot.

 4.- Paint the wooden dowel black and white or only white if you are going to use the black masking tape.